chr0n1x/rpi-talos/README.md

 - Using cluster to run personal automations (plant waterer, ambient sounds via GitHub activity, etc)
 - Playground for moar app development, AI/ML/mining.
 - Pretending to be a 1337 dev rack operator with all the smex appeal.

+DISCLAIMER: also using this to learn K8s so things are going to look dumb.

 # Prerequisites